Privacy Policy

 13) Clinical photography and video

-In some situations, clinicians may need to take a photograph or video for direct clinical care (for example, to document a condition or support a referral).
-We will explain why it is needed and we will record your consent in your medical record.
+In some situations, clinicians may need to take a photograph or video for direct clinical care, for example to document a condition or support a referral.
+We will explain why it is needed and will record your consent in your medical record where appropriate.

 We do not use clinical images for publicity or social media.
-Any use beyond direct care (e.g., teaching/training) would require explicit consent and appropriate safeguards.
+Any use beyond direct care, such as teaching or training, would require explicit consent and appropriate safeguards.

 14) Complaints and concerns

-If you have questions or concerns, please contact the Practice Privacy / Data Protection Lead first.
+If you have questions or concerns about how we use your information, please contact the Practice Privacy / Data Protection Lead first.

 If you remain unhappy, you can contact: